abavisg/may-vibes-9/README.md

     ```bash
     npm install
     ```
+3.  **Set up a local PostgreSQL database:**
+    Install and start a local PostgreSQL server if you don't have one.
+Create a new database for the project.
-3.  **Set up environment variables:**
+4.  **Set up environment variables:**
     Create a `.env` file in the root directory and add necessary environment variables.
-Ensure you set the `DATABASE_URL` environment variable with the connection string for your Neon database.
+Ensure you set the `DATABASE_URL` environment variable with the connection string for your local PostgreSQL database (e.g., `postgresql://[user]:[password]@localhost:5432/[database_name]`).
-4.  **Provision the database:**
-    Before running migrations, ensure your database is provisioned (e.g., created in Neon).
 5.  **Run database migrations:**
     ```bash
     npm run db:push